H.E.A.T. represents a shift in intervention training; speaking to the culture and the person

 Mr. Turpin holds a bachelor’s degree in clinical social work as well as a master’s degree in public administration from Kentucky State University.
 He is also a Certified Alcohol Drug Counselor (CADC).

-Guy has produced three training videos that are sold around the world.
-His popular “Absent Father” video/topic was so powerful, the White House recently invited him to dialog and participate in the Fatherhood Initiative Program.
+Guy has three training videos that are sold around the country.
+His popular video “Absent Father” was so powerful the White House invited him to dialog and participate in the Fatherhood Initiative Program.
+He has been featured on national TV, radio, and at major conferences for his work in the field of social work.
+With the current civil protest, his services are in demand.